Robin Tilbrook: Political career

-Tilbrook has reportedly had associations with the far-right.
+Tilbrook has reportedly had associations with the British far-right.
 In 2013, he confirmed that a tenth of the English Democrats membership was former BNP members and stood by comments at the party's 10th annual conference in 2011 that BNP supporters will "help us become an electorally credible party".
 In a 2015 interview with the BBC, Tilbrook confirmed that he had had meetings with groups on the far-right and far-left.
 This meeting was reportedly organised by the then leader of Britain First, Jim Dowson, and attended by members of the English Defence League.
 In 2023, it was reported that activists from Patriotic Alternative, a neo-Nazi party, had canvassed for him in the Epping Forest District Council elections.

 Tilbrook has adopted a pro-Brexit stance, claiming that the United Kingdom had left the European Union on 29 March 2019.
 He reasoned that Theresa May had the authority to begin Britain's two-year withdrawal process from the European Union, but did not have the power to amend it, meaning that the extension granted by Brussels until 31 October 2019 was unlawful.
 The case, however, was rejected for a hearing on the grounds of lack of legal merit and cannot lead to a conclusion that the UK left the EU on 29 March 2019, but has been appealed to the European Court of Human Rights in Strasbourg.